sabahtalateh/gic/readme.md

 ### Add

 To add component use `gic.Add` from `init` function.
-If called from another function `gic.Add` will panic.
+If called not from `init` it will panic.
 Checked with `runtime.Caller`.

 Component initialization function passed with `gic.WithInit` or `gic.WithInitE` if there may be an error during the initialization